Holidays Calendar for August 19, 2018

 This Day in History

-• 2012 Died: Tony Scott, British film director and producer, best known for work on films The Hunger, Top Gun, Beverly Hills Cop II, The Last Boy Scout, Enemy of the State, Domino, Unstoppable.
+• 2012 Died: Tony Scott, British film director and producer, best known for his work on the films The Hunger, Top Gun, Beverly Hills Cop II, The Last Boy Scout, Enemy of the State, Domino, Unstoppable.

-• 2009 Died: Don Hewitt, American television producer, best known for creating 60 Minutes, the CBS television news magazine in 1968.
+• 2009 Died: Don Hewitt, American television producer, best known for creating the CBS television news magazine 60 Minutes in 1968.
 This news magazine is the longest-running prime-time broadcast on American television.

-• 2009 A series of three car bomb attacks in Baghdad, the capital of Iraq, killed at least 101 and injured 565 others.
+• 2009 A series of three car bomb attacks occurred in Baghdad, the capital of Iraq, killed at least 101 people and injured 565 others.
 The bombings were targeted at government and privately owned buildings.

-• 1999 Tens of thousands of Serbians rallied on the streets to demand the resignation of President of Federal Republic of Yugoslavia Slobodan Milošević.
+• 1999 Tens of thousands of Serbians rallied on the streets to demand the resignation of President of the Federal Republic of Yugoslavia Slobodan Milošević.

 • 1987 The first mass murder occurred in Hungerford, Berkshire, Britain.
 27-year-old unemployed man Michael Robert killed 16 people, including his mother, with a semi-automatic rifle and then committed suicide.

 • 1980 Saudia Flight 163 en route from Riyadh to Jeddah, Saudi Arabia caught fire after takeoff.
-The aircraft burned after the emergency landing at the Riyadh airport, all 287 passengers and 14 crew on board died.
+The aircraft burned after the emergency landing at the Riyadh airport; all 287 passengers and 14 crew on board died.

-• 1944 Born: Jack Canfield, American author and motivational speaker, known as the co-author of the Chicken Soup for the Soul series, the third best selling book in the USA during the 1990s.
+• 1944 Born: Jack Canfield, American author and motivational speaker, known as the co-author of the Chicken Soup for the Soul series, the third best-selling book in the USA during the 1990s.

-• 1936 Died: Federico García Lorca, Spanish poet, playwright and theater director.
+• 1936 Died: Federico García Lorca, Spanish poet, playwright, and theater director.
 He achieved international recognition as an emblematic member of the Generation of '27.

 • 1871 Born: Orville Wright, American pilot, inventor, and businessman, co-founder of the Wright Company.
 Together with his brother Wilbur he invented and built the world's first successful airplane and made the first controlled, powered and sustained human flight.